InsIDE-Lab-DiECO/SCCoT-Counterfactual-Generation/README.md

-# SCCoT: Self-Supervised Counterfactual Text Generation via Control Token Conditioning
+# SCCoT: Supervised Counterfactual Text Generation via Control Token Conditioning

 This repository contains the official implementation of **SCCoT**, a unified framework for classification and counterfactual text generation using a single masked language model (MLM).